What People Are Saying About My Presentations:

 How Censorship Hurts Kids

 Every library and school serves kids who desperately need books that are frequently challenged or banned.
 You’ll come out of this workshop with a better understanding of why fighting book challenges is so critically important to those whose voices are often least heard: children.
 Includes a role-playing game, interpretive dance, and book discussions, drawing from my personal library of hundreds of challenged books.
 Appropriate for groups of 30-100 librarians, parents, or teachers.
 I gave this talk at Northern Illinois University in July 2013, and it was the top-rated activity that day, with 70% of attendees citing my talk as the most exciting part of the day-long workshop.

 How to Schedule a Presentation

 Email me at firstname.lastname@example.org.
-If you’d like to discuss a presentation on the phone, let me know and I’ll email back my telephone number.
+If you’d like to discuss a presentation on the phone, let me know and I’ll email back my cellphone number.

 How to Prepare for a Presentation